Share your thoughts on London's Poverty Profile and win £200! Take our 5-minute survey to be entered in the draw.

 The benefit cap limits the amount of benefit that most working-age people can receive.
 In London the limit is £23,000 per year or £15,410 for single adults with no children.
 This was reduced in 2015.
 The benefit cap is applied by either reducing Universal Credit or Housing Benefit (for those not claiming Universal Credit).

-The benefit cap reduced the benefits of 46,374 more London families in February 2021 compared to February 2020 (pre-pandemic).
-This means that the number of families with their benefits capped in London has risen by more than double (232%) in the last year.
+The benefit cap reduced the benefits of 21,381 more London families in August 2022 compared to August 2019 (pre-pandemic).
+This means that the number of families with their benefits capped in London has more than doubled in the last three years.

-A possible explanation for this unprecedented increase could be the influx of new households on Universal Credit since the start of the pandemic.
+A possible explanation for this unprecedented increase could be the influx of new households on Universal Credit since the start of the COVID-19 pandemic.
 Furthermore, the additional £20 pound per week for those on Universal Credit could place households in a position where their…

 London boroughs' median income deprivation ranking relative to London and rest of England (2019)